Learn about the Herbert Writing Center’s training program

 Training Model for New Writing Consultants

-The JAHWC provides a supportive year-long on-the-job training and mentoring program designed to help new writing consultants develop their knowledge and understanding of effective writing consultation practices.
-We incorporate nationally-recognized best practices in the approaches to writing consultation that we recommend and also believe that there are many effective ways to be a writing consultant.
+We provide a year-long training program.
+This program helps new writing consultants develop effective writing consultation practices.
+We use “best practices” for consultations.
+We believe that there are many ways to be a consultant.

 We have spent a great deal of time learning more about communication and working with others in different types of circumstances, and I believe that is the most important thing anyone can learn from any field of work.
 After I graduate, I plan to attend law school to pursue a career as an attorney.
 Communication, working with others, and working through different situations are such valuable skills I’ve learned through this experience that I know will serve me well in my future career.

 Training that Transfers: The benefits of training extend beyond writing consultation.
-For undergraduates, training and writing consultations are valuable experiences that are applicable to a variety of fields and professions.
+Training and consultations are valuable experiences.
+They can be applied to a variety of fields.

 The soft skills I learn and get to practice while writing consulting in the writer center are irreplaceable.
 Getting to meet with diverse groups of students while being able to discuss their beliefs and passions in a one-on-one setting isn’t a thing everyone gets to do or would enjoy doing.
 Honestly, I didn’t think I would particularly enjoy it at first; however, after the conversations and the joy I get from feeling like I’ve helped someone, I love it.
 Working at the Herbert Writing Center has been a wonderful experience and unmatched social competence training.

-Training prepares first-year MA and MFA students to teach in their second year and contributes to the quality of the English Department’s instructors.
+Training prepares first-year MA and MFA students to teach in their second year.
+Training contributes to the quality of the English Department’s instructors.

 This semester has been a journey of growth and learning.
 My belief that writing consultation is as much about empathy and understanding as it is about academic skills was re-established during this training period, and I’m excited to continue this journey, using the insights and skills I’ve gained to make a positive impact on my students’ learning experiences.